anibaldk/blog/index.markdown

 username: Anibal
 layout: home
+title: Welcome to the Product Ownership Central!
+quote: There is no difference between a garbage solution, which nobody wants and a sophisticated one, which nobody understands.
 ---

 # I am a title
 And this just bollocks text with a table below

 | col1 | col2 |
 | ---- | ---- |